woa-raphael/woa-raphael/guide/install-1.md

 ```cmd
 quit
 ```
+> Ignore "Information: You may need to update /etc/fstab."
 ##### Formatting data
 Format all data in TWRP, or Android will not boot.
 ( Go to Wipe > Format data > type yes )